richlegrand/bitbang-cli/README.md

 ## Pairing with a 6-digit code

 When you can't paste a URL or scan a QR code, such as when you're on the phone, or within yelling distance, `bitbang serve` also prints a short **pairing code**.
 The other party opens `bitba.ng/<code>` (or runs `bitbang connect <code>`), their screen shows a second 6-digit number, and they read *that* one back to you.
 You type it in to approve.
 A machine-in-the-middle can't make the two numbers match, and pairing saves the device connection credentials for next time, e.g. `bitbang connect nas1`.
+If you know [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole), the shape is similar -- a spoken code that securely introduces two machines.

 ![Server prints a 5-minute pairing code; the other party enters it at bitba.ng, their screen shows a 6-digit challenge to read aloud, and typing it back on the serving machine approves the connection](assets/pairing.webp)

 ## Why?